PatrykPasterny/dating-engine/README.md

 would be worth running performance tests against the production data mirror before we decide to deploy it to production.
 5. I decided not to populate the logs from tests container to any file within repository, because in normal enterprise infrastructure the CI/CD pipeline would handle the storing and accessing of such files.
+6. I decided not to add any pre commit hooks as in production code the linter and test checks would be performed in CI/CD pipelines.